Mharyham001/AuxanoERP/README.md

-# ERP
+# Django_ERP

-ERP is a modular Enterprise Resource Planning (ERP) system built with Django and PostgreSQL.
+Django_ERP is a modular Enterprise Resource Planning (ERP) system built with Django and PostgreSQL.
 It is designed to unify organizational operations across multiple modules while maintaining flexibility, synchronization, and scalability.

 ## 🚀 Features